WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 ##### Reserve through

-PBS will not end a reservation at this PBS signal, it is as if the signal is not there at all in the forward direction.
+Path reservations will not end a reservation at this path signal, it is as if the signal is not there at all in the forward direction.
 This action has no effect when applied to a signalled tunnel/bridge entrance or exit.

 ##### Long reserve

-If a train makes a PBS reservation that ends at this PBS signal, a second separate reservation will be attempted starting from this signal.
+If a train makes a path reservation that ends at this path signal, a second separate reservation will be attempted starting from this signal.
 The first reservation is not cancelled if the second reservation is not possible.
 This action has no effect when applied to a signalled tunnel/bridge entrance.